1958 marked the dawn of a new era for Heuer. Jack Heuer became the fourth generation to manage the family company.

 1968 would bring the Camaro, using a cushion-shaped case to celebrate a popular muscle car of the era, and the Skipper, a colorful yachting watch.

 The “Autavia” chronograph is Heuer’s first chronograph with a Collection name.
-Taking the name from the dashboard timers of the 1930s, the Autavia incorporates features for AUTomobiles and AVIAtion.
+Taking the name from the dashboard timers from the 1930s, the Autavia incorporates features for AUTomobiles and AVIAtion.
 Cases have a rotating bezel to track minutes or hours, to indicate speed on a tachymeter scale, or for the traveler to track a second time zone.
 Over the next two decades, Heuer would offer the Autavia in over 80 versions.

 In 1963, Heuer introduced the Heuer Carrera, the chronograph that captured the romance and danger of racing.
 Jack Heuer took the name from the Carrera Panamericana road race, a border-to-border race staged in Mexico, from 1950 to 1954.
 The powerful angular lugs of the Heuer Carrera conveyed its strength, and dials were available with scales for tachymeter, decimal minutes or pulsometer.
 Suitable for the track, sport or dress, Heuer Carreras included triple calendar models and cases in steel or gold.